 - No expiration date.

 The sheer number of different Vodafone packages available is eye-watering and we found navigating the options on their site a bit tiring!
-Therefore we happily boiled it down to this cheap and cheerful starter pack.
+Therefore we happily boiled it down to this cheap and cheerful starter pack to make things easier for you.

 - Sim costs $7.95 and credit costs $1 per day.